RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

     effect: NoSchedule
 ```

-A set of taints can be used to handle more complex use cases.
-For example, a
+A set of taints can also handle more complex use cases.
-`role=test` or `role=dev` taint could be used to further qualify a node as
-dedicated for testing versus development workloads.
+For example, a `role=test` or `role=dev` taint can designate a node as dedicated for testing or development workloads.

 ## Using pod anti-affinity

-By default, the Redis Enterprise node pods are schedule to avoid being placed
-on the same node for the same cluster:
+By default, the Redis Enterprise node pods are not allowed to be placed on the same node for the same cluster:

 ```yaml
 podAntiAffinity: